Fundraising is a great opportunity to raise awareness of the disease…

 There are many ways that you can challenge yourself to fundraise for the ME Association and have some fun at the same time.
 You don’t have to push yourself physically to fundraise, and for people with M.E. physical challenges are not an option anyway.

-For those champions who don’t have M.E., and want to raise money on behalf someone that does, or who have sufficiently recovered from the illness, it’s often the unusual physical challenges that provide the incentive, catch the imagination, and prove attractive to potential sponsors.
+But, for those champions who don’t have M.E., or who have sufficiently recovered from the illness, and want to raise money on behalf someone that does; it’s often the unusual physical challenges that provide the incentive, catch the imagination, and prove attractive to potential sponsors.

 Events and Celebrations